 Stephanie Chau is one of the Assistant Directors of Undergraduate Diversity for the College of Agriculture and Natural Resources.
-Chau coordinates the Michigan Indian Leadership Program and is involved in outreach and engagement with the Native American Community.
-She is a member of the Little River Band of Ottawa Indians and has been active in the Native American community for over 40 years.
+Chau coordinates pre-college programs including the ANR Institute for Multicultural Students (AIMS), ANR Institute for Multicultural Students Bilingual (AIMS-B), and Michigan Indian Leadership Program.
+She is involved in outreach and engagement with the Native American community.
+Chau is a member of the Little River Band of Ottawa Indians and has been active in the Native American community for over 40 years.

 Previously, Chau was a member of the MSU GEAR UP staff for 10 years.
 The initiative, Gaining Early Awareness and Readiness for Undergraduate Programs, was designed to increase the number of low income students who are prepared to enter and succeed in post-secondary education.

 Prior to coming to MSU in 2008, Chau earned her bachelor's degree from Grand Valley State University in history and Spanish along with earning a Michigan Secondary Teaching Certificate.
 She began her teaching career at Muskegon Public Schools and taught classes for eight years.